enesefe123/TEN-F/README.md

 **Local Configuration**

-Fortunately there are no Mandatory vars for the UniBorg Support Config.
+Fortunately there are no Mandatory vars for the Tean-F Support Config.

 ## Mandatory Vars